tkhongsap/rmf-market-pulse-mcp-automate/replit.md

 - Checkpoint saves after each batch (every 10 funds)
 - Automatically resumes from last completed batch
 - Safe to interrupt and restart - no data loss
+- Platform timeout: Process stops after ~5 minutes (normal behavior)
+- Solution: Just run the command again - it resumes automatically

+**Database Migration (Already Applied):**
+The database has been migrated to remove the unique constraint on `proj_id`.
+See `docs/PIPELINE-GUIDE.md` for complete details.

 ### Files Modified/Added
 - `server/pipeline/db-schema.sql` - Production schema (proj_id no longer unique)